brentrossen/AzureDistributedService/README.md

 - Requests Per Second: 120 (60 FE/60 direct to queue), scale up the number of TestRequestSubmitter instances to increase the requests per second.
 - Avg Latency WebAPI: 80-140ms
 - Avg Latency Direct Queue Requests: 40-80ms

-# Setting Up Your Own AzureDistributedCloudService

-1. Define the TRequest and TResponse data structures based on the types of requests and responses your application uses.
-2. Your FrontEnd ServiceController should accept TRequest and return a TResponse
-3. Your ServiceWorker should accept TRequest and return TResponse.
-The Func passed to your ServiceWorker will call your application code to do the actual work.
-4. Your client should make web requests similar to how TestWebApiSubmitter does (if calls are made from outside the DataCenter).
-If your clients run from within the DataCenter and each client makes many simultaneous requests, you should consider following the example in the TestServiceQueueSubmitter.

 ## The Test Set-up Cloud Service Roles